wlandau/r-multiverse.github.io/terms.md

 Without limiting this, we expressly disclaim all warranties, whether express, implied or statutory, including, but not limited to, warranties of merchantability, fitness for a particular purpose, non-infringement, title, security, and accuracy of data.
 There is no warranty that the packages and services will meet your requirements; that access to the Repository will be uninterrupted, timely, secure, or error-free; that the information provided is accurate, reliable or correct; that any defects or errors will be corrected; that the Repository will be available at any particular time or location; or that packages obtained from the Repository are free of viruses or other harmful components.

-Neither the R-Multiverse Management Committee, nor any Administrator, Moderator or Contributor, as defined in the [R-multiverse Governance Document](governance.md), (collectively, "the Project Participants"), shall be held responsible for any defects in the packages obtained from the repository or any damages that result from their use.
+No Administrator, Moderator, nor Contributor, as defined in the [R-multiverse Governance Document](governance.md), (collectively "the Project Participants", and individually an "Individual Participant"), shall be held responsible for any defects in the packages obtained from the repository or any damages that result from their use.
 You assume full responsibility and risk of loss resulting from your downloading and/or use of files, information, content or other material obtained from the Repository.

 ## 3. Limitation of Liability

-Under no circumstances shall the Project Participants be liable to you or any third party for any indirect, incidental, special, consequential, or punitive damages, or any loss of profits or revenue, whether direct or indirect, even if advised of the possibility of such damages, arising from:
+Under no circumstances shall the Project Participants, nor any Individual Participant, be liable to you or any third party for any indirect, incidental, special, consequential, or punitive damages, or any loss of profits or revenue, whether direct or indirect, even if advised of the possibility of such damages, arising from:

 - Your use of or inability to use the Repository;
 - Any modification, suspension or discontinuance of access to the Repository;